Plato: Approximate Analytics over Compressed Time Series with Tight Deterministic Error Guarantees: Introduction

 Attention to time series analytics is bound to increase in the IoT era as cheap sensors can now deliver vast volumes of many types of measurements.
 The size of the data is also bound to increase.
 E.g., an IoT-ready oil drilling rig produces about $8$ TB of operational data in one day.~\footnote{https://wasabi.com/storage-solutions/internet-of-things/} One way to solve this problem is to increase the expense in computing and storage in order to catch up.
 However, in many domains, the data size increase is expected to outpace the increase of computing abilities, thus making this approach unattractive~\cite{galakatos2017revisiting,chaudhuri2017approximate}.
 Another solution is \textit{approximate analytics} over compressed time series.

-Approximate analytics enables fast computation over historical time series data.
-For example, consider the database in Figure~\ref{fig:intro_time}, which has a \textsf{Temperature} table and a \textsf{Pressure} table.
-Each table contains (i) one \textsf{Timeseries} column containing time series data, as a UDT \cite{eisenberg2002sql} and (ii) several other ``dimension" attributes $D$, such as geographic locations and other properties of the sensors that delivered the time series.
-The \db{}\ SQL query in Figure~\ref{fig:intro_time}(c) ``returns the top-10 temperature/pressure 5-second cross-correlation scores among all the (temperature, pressure) pairs satisfying a (not detailed in the example) condition over the dimension attributes''.
-Notice, the first argument of the \textsf{TSA} UDF is a \textit{time series analytic expression} (in red italics).
-We could write simply \textsf{'CCorr(t.timeseries, p.timeseries, 5)'}, as there is a built-in cross-correlation expression \textsf{CCorr} but, instead, the example writes the equivalent expression that uses more basic functions (such as the average $\mu$, the standard deviation $\sigma$ and the time \textsf{Shift}ing) to exhibit the ability of \db{}\ to process expressions that are compositions of well-known arithmetic operators, vector operators, aggregation and time shifting.
-Either way, computing the accurate cross-correlations would cost more than $10$ minutes.
-However, \db{} reduces the running time to within one second by computing the approximate correlations.
-It also delivers deterministic error guarantees.
-(In SQL, the \textsf{result} is a string concatenation of the approximate answer and the error guarantee.
-The functions \textsf{approximateAnswer} and \textsf{guarantee} extract the respective pieces.)
+\begin{example} Consider the database in Figure~\ref{fig:intro_time}, which has a \textsf{Temperature} table and a \textsf{Pressure} table.
+Each table contains (i) one \textsf{Timeseries} column containing time series data, as a UDT \cite{eisenberg2002sql} and (ii) several other ``dimension" attributes $D$, such as the identification and other properties of the sensors that delivered the time series.
+The \db{}\ SQL query in Figure~\ref{fig:intro_time}(c) ``returns the top-10 temperature/pressure 5-second cross-correlation scores among all the (temperature, pressure) pairs satisfying a (not detailed in the example) condition \textit{cond()} over the dimension attributes''.
+The \textit{Time Series Analytic} (\textsf{TSA}) function evaluates the time series expression \textsf{'CCorr(t.timeseries, p.timeseries, 5)'}.
+(The \textsf{\$1} is instantianted by the second argument of the \textsf{TSA} and similarly for the \textsf{\$2}.)
+In SQL, the \textsf{result} is a string concatenation of the approximate answer and the error guarantee.
+The functions \textsf{approximateAnswer} and \textsf{errorGuarantee} extract the respective pieces.
+The filtering conditions in the WHERE clause have no effects to our techniques as a time series is either completely selected or completely pruned.
+For the case where only a part of the time series is chosen, see the \textsf{Restriction} operator in Section~\ref{sec:DataQueries}.
+Furthermore, this work is orthogonal to how to assemble the time series values from plain relational tables that have no time series type.

+Note, instead of using the cross-correlation expression \textsf{CCorr} the user could use more basic functions to write out the definition of cross-correlation, as shown in Table~\ref{tbl:common-statistics-queries}.
+The result would be the same.
+Either way, computing the accurate cross-correlations would cost more than $10$ minutes, in the experimental setting of Figure~\ref{fig:align_misalign_time}, in Experiments.
+However, \db{} reduces the runtime to within one second by computing the approximate correlations.
+It also delivers deterministic error guarantees, which means the error guarantees have a $100\%$ confidence. \end{example}